AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-7-fun-non-meta-decks.md

 > ● 1, 3, or 5: The die result is treated as 6.
 > ● 2, 4, or 6: The die result is treated as 1.

-## Want to Have Fun?
-Stop Taking Things So Seriously
+{% include linkedHeading.html heading="Want to Have Fun?
+Stop Taking Things So Seriously" level=2 %}

 Meta decks have their place in competitive Yu-Gi-Oh!, but sometimes, all that matters is having fun.
 These are my favorite non-meta decks to run whenever I'm bored of playing the same old archetypes.